2 men set to be cleared in the 1965 killing of Malcolm X

 A nearly two-year-long re-investigation found that authorities withheld evidence favorable to the defense in the trial of Muhammad Aziz, now 83, and the late Khalil Islam, said their attorneys, the Innocence Project and civil rights lawyer David Shanies.

-“The assassination of Malcolm X was a historic event that demanded a scrupulous investigation and prosecution but, instead, produced one of the most blatant miscarriages of justice that I have ever seen,” Innocence Project co-founder Barry Scheck said in a statement.
+“I do not need this court, these prosecutors or a piece of paper to tell me I am innocent,” he said in a statement.
+But he said he was glad his family, friends and lawyers would get to see “the truth we have all known, officially recognized.”

+He urged the criminal justice system to “take responsibility for the immeasurable harm it caused me.”

-Vance later tweeted that his office would join the men’s attorneys in asking a judge Thursday to toss out the convictions.
+Manhattan District Attorney Cyrus Vance Jr. tweeted that his office would join the men’s attorneys in asking a judge Thursday to toss out the convictions.

 One of the civil rights era’s most controversial and compelling figures, Malcolm X rose to fame as the Nation of Islam’s chief spokesperson, proclaiming the Black Muslim organization’s message at the time: racial separatism as a road to self-actualization.
 He famously urged Black people to claim civil rights “by any means necessary” and referred to white people as “blue-eyed devils,” and he later denounced racism.